nextflow-io/nextflow/docs/process.rst

 Share generic values
 ---------------------

-The share ``val`` classifier allows you to declare a parameter whose value can be accessed, in the script context, across multiple executions of the same process.
+The share ``val`` qualifier allows you to declare a parameter whose value can be accessed, in the script context, across multiple executions of the same process.
 For example::

     process printCount {